Catalog Quick Links

 Externships usually include full-time, paid summer employment and are most common in the School of Nursing and Health Sciences

-It is highly recommended that students investigate and prepare for internships, co-ops, etc., before completing the sophomore year.
+It is highly recommended that students investigate and prepare for internships, co-ops, etc.; before completing the sophomore year in partnership with the Career Center and have at least one appointment during their first year on campus.
 Early academic planning is critical in order to stay on track for graduation.
-The La Salle University Career Center can help you identify and apply for these opportunities and also will assist you with resume writing and interviewing skills.
+The La Salle University Career Center can help you navigate recruitment cycles for these opportunities and also will assist you with resume writing and interviewing skills.

-View the La Salle University Career Center website for more information or contact 215.951.1075 or careers@lasalle.edu
+View the La Salle University Career Center website for more information or contact careers@lasalle.edu or 215-951-1075.

 ROTC